-My husband picked up a camera when his niece was born 15 years ago and hasn’t put it down since.
-A working professional who’s enjoying the hectic Bay Area start-up life , he loves to drop everything and travel with the family whenever possible.
+My husband picked up a camera when his niece was born and hasn’t put it down since.
+A working professional who’s enjoying the hectic Bay Area tech life , he loves to drop everything and travel with the family whenever possible.
 Born and raised in Chennai, much of his family is still in India, which is one of the reasons why we try and visit as much as possible.

 My son was born with an old soul and a heart of gold.
 At times incredibly insightful for his age, but also filled with the silliness that comes with being a young boy.
 He took to being a big brother right away.
 While there is always sibling rivalry, he’s the first to come to her rescue or defense.
-He loves playgrounds, and enjoys exploring new ones every time we travel.
-He has his favorites in New Jersey, Mumbai and Buenos Aires.
-He’s known to give big hugs to his sister, play with superheros, trains, cars, or anything that moves, and is an unapologetic Pokemon fan.
+He loves reading, and has gotten to the age where he can help with the trip planning.
+He loves the water and his favorites include New Jersey beaches, Bali beaches and Hawaii beaches.
+He’s known to swimming in any body of water he finds, playing the piano, or playing on the Nintendo Switch.